 Soon?
 I hope so.
 Though I’m learning that China as open as China has become since Mao, it’s still may not be open enough to let me bring in my bike.

 We crated and shipped my motorcycle “Doc” in early April and it arrived in the port of Ningbo (south of Shanghai) on April 27, 2015.
 Since we shipped the bike QE Productions personnel have struggled with Chinese customs officials and clearing agents to get Doc released.
 With nearly a month of negotiations behind us, it appears China is open to my visit, but is less open to the temporary visit of my motorcycle..

-There is no question that the Chinese require visitors to follow certain procedures, processes and formalities; just as any other country I’ve brought my motorcycle.
+There is no question that the Chinese require visitors to follow certain procedures, processes, and formalities; just like any other country, I’ve brought my motorcycle.
 However in China, the reasons that Doc hasn’t been released to the QE Productions office in Ningbo keep changing.
-First, we were told that it could not be released until I secured a proper Chinese driver license.
+First, we were told that it could not be released until I secured a proper Chinese driver’s license.
 International Drivers Licenses are not recognized there.
 So, I will take a test, in Chinese, upon my arrival in China next week.
 Next, we were told that the vehicle is too old.
 At barely ten years old, our executive producer, Randolph Paul Kelman, sighs in disbelief at the hypocrisy of the situation as he looks out the window of his office where he sees old motorcycles and cars zip by every day—many which should have been taken off the road twenty years earlier.

 Then customs officials informed us that the bike should have been inspected before shipping to China, yet it is unclear as to where in California I could find a certified inspector